qarmin/czkawka/README.md

 - Finding files with debug symbols
 - Maybe windows support, but this will need some refactoring in code
 - Translation support
-- Add support for fast searching based on checking only first ~1 MB of file.
 - GTK Gui
   - Selection of records(don't know how to do this)
   - Popups